3.2. Pending litigations

 3.29.
 Impairment of investment assets

-In accordance with the Financial Statements Regulations, Schedule A Part I on “Accounting Principle for Preparation of Financial Statements” on procedure to determine the value of investment and the relevant circular, the impairment in value of investments other than temporary diminution has been assessed as at March 31, 2024 and accordingly impairment provisions/(reversal) have been provided as below.
+In accordance with the IRDAI (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024, Schedule II Part I on “Accounting Principle for Preparation of Financial Statements” on procedure to determine the value of investment, the impairment in value of investments other than temporary diminution has been assessed as at March 31, 2025 and accordingly impairment provisions/(reversal) have been provided as below.

 In case of Listed Equity Shares, a provision/(reversal) for impairment loss has been recognized in Revenue Account and Profit and Loss Account under the head “Provision for diminution in the value of investments”.
 Policyholders' and Shareholders' Fair Value Change Account under Policyholders' and Shareholders' Funds respectively in the Balance Sheet have been adjusted for such provision/(reversal) of impairment loss.
 The details of impairment for the year are given below: